TRU ROCK REVIVAL

 Tru Rock Revival would like for you to help us donate and raise money for the Homeless Community in Asheville, NC.
 Approximately 600 people are homeless currently, and the allocation of funds has been an issue.
 Tru Rock hopes to contribute, and we will post where we will allocate funds in our next issue.
 We are setting this up with local organizations, limited to one or two, so that it won't be many tiny portions to too many groups around town.
 Your kind donation matters.

-They'll accept the BLAME for writing great, rock'n music.
+They'll accept the BLAME for writing great Rock music.

-"I feel that there is no “End Goal” but, rather just small goals to reach bigger goals and keep doing what we love and in turn hope to create songs that people can relate to."
+"There is no “End Goal” but, rather, just small goals to reach bigger goals.
+We hope to create songs that people can relate to."

 By: Kreig Marks, June 2020

 TRR: Let me start by congratulating you on the new song "Blame."
 It's great and is getting a lot of much-deserved attention.
 Your voice sounds so good and the production is great, too.

 TRR: Growing up, if you had listened to your grandfather, what type of profession would you be working in today?

 TRR: I take it your grandfather worked construction?

 MICK: Mick: Yes, and eventually my dad left Italy when he was 17, to meet him in South Africa, where

 he was at the time, and also made a life through construction.